MicrosoftHPC/Java-Interop-Library/sample/helloworld/README.txt

 	It uses the Microsoft-HpcSession-3.0.jar and CcpEchoSvc.jar created previous steps.

 How to run the tests
-	- Go to ..\SessionAPI, create Microsoft.Hpc.Scheduler.jar and copy it here.
+	- Go to ..\..\src, create Microsoft-HpcSession-3.0.jar and copy it here.
         - Edit RunTest.cmd for Java and CXF path.
         - Edit RunTest.cmd for Keystore_Password if necessary.
         - Edit HelloWorld.java for username, password, headnode, and service name.